-When caring for someone with Alzheimer’s or dementia, there may be times when they yell, scream, or cry.
+When caring for someone with Alzheimer’s disease or dementia, there may be times when they yell, scream, or cry.

 They might yell “Help!
 Help!” at the top of their lungs or cry inconsolably for long periods of time.
-This can be disturbing and upsetting for both of you.

 It can also be frustrating because the person with dementia can’t explain what’s causing their distress, they can’t or won’t stop the behavior, and you don’t know how to help.